-- ✓ Complete Insurance cover for ASHS approved activity at Branch level, upon submission of Site Inspection Checklists and Event Notification forms (excluding personal accident cover) - ✓ Cattle Insurance for ASHS approved events (fees outlined on the form) - ✓ Annual Branch reimbursement \$300.00 per Branch - ✓ 10 Green and gold sashes each year on application - ✓ Discount on merchandise and gift vouchers from Head Office - ✓ 2 x 1⁄4 page full colour advertisements in the ASH Journal each year at no cost to the Branch - ✓ Discounted advertising and editorial to Branch sponsors (conditions apply) - ✓ Use of Society Name and Trademarks - ✓ 2 lists of Branch Members annually free of charge.
+- ✓ Public Liability Insurance cover for ASHS approved activity at Branch level, upon submission of Site Inspection Checklists and Event Notification forms (excludes personal accident cover) - ✓ Optional Cattle Insurance available for cattle at ASHS approved events (fees outlined on the form) - ✓ Annual Branch reimbursement \$300.00 per Branch paid on receipt of completed Annual Return - √ \$100 ASHS Gift Voucher provided to Branch Secretary on receipt of completes Annual Return - √ 10 Green and gold sashes each year on application, in writing - Discount on merchandise from Head Office.
+Gift Vouchers are available at cost - ✓ 2 x 1⁄4 page colour advertisements in the ASH Journal each year at no cost to the Branch - Use of Society Name and Trademarks - 2 lists of Branch Members annually free of charge.
 Additional lists may be requested in writing with an administration fee of \$50.
 These lists are confidential and are to be used for Branch use only and are not be distributed.

-Note: Forms referred to above are available on the website www.ashs.com.au and copies correct at publication are available in this document under Insurance Templates Section 8.7
+Note: Forms referred to above are available on the website: www.ashs.com.au